 Langkawi, a popular holiday island in the north-west of Malaysia, is made for scootering around.
 A great network of local roads can take you all around the island; and with so many beaches to see, mountains to ride up, and shortcuts to take, two wheels is the only way to go.

 Bangkok’s Khao San Road might be the quintessential stop for backpackers in Thailand.
 It’s where hotels, hostels, bars and clubs congregate in a few fun pedestrian-friendly streets.
 And of course, there are carts selling street food and tuk tuks galore.
 But, this place does not represent Bangkok, not even close.
-It’s very westernised, which makes … More The Inauthentic Backpacker Culture of Khao San Road
+It’s very westernised, which makes … More The Unique Backpacker Culture of Khao San Road

 The first week of a round-the-world trip.
 I knew something big and exciting lay ahead of me.
 I was free from work and responsibility and my savings were at their maximum.
 But that first week, I had a funny feeling of directionlessness.
 Am I spending too much?
 Not enough?
-Am I making the most of … More An artist’s guide to Batu Caves
+Am I making the most of this?

 This year has been a surreal experience to say the least.
 But, that was the point!
 I wanted to see wonderful new things, wander the back alleys in Saigon and find curious restaurants serving dog, cycle around the mysterious sun-baked Burmese monuments in Bagan that I never knew existed, drink Belgian beer almost as strong as … More 50 things I learned after one year of travel